rmrresearch/GhostFragment/docs/source/background/established_methods/index.rst

 Established Fragment Based Methods
 ##################################

 Over the years a lot of fragment-based methods have been proposed.
-These methods are described in the following sections.
-For each method, we attempt to provide a brief history of the method focusing on the methodology developments and the initial applications.
+This section attempts to provide concise summaries of the history of these methods.
+For each method, we primarily focus on the methodology developments and the initial applications.
 As a disclaimer, these sections are unlikely to be exahustive; particularly for the more popular methods.

 .. toctree::
    :maxdepth: 2